TolleyLikesRice/tsjl-node/README.md

+# Archived - Not touched for two years, and half-arsed to start with.
+No need to reinvent the wheel.

 # Tolley's Simple JSON Logger - Node.JS

 TSJL is a logger, that logs JSON, and is simple to use; hence the name.